Racket Specs Comparison – Wilson Clash 98 vs Blade 98

 If you have a full swing and you are able to generate your own power then I would highly recommend the Blade 98 as it gives tons of control and is great on slices and serves.

 One Handed Backhand Players

-Both rackets are good rackets for players that have had tennis elbow issues in the past but with a stiffness rating of 60, the Clash 98 is the most arm friendly racket of the two.
+Both rackets are good for players who have had elbow or arm issues in the past but with a frame stiffness rating of 60 and a more head light balance, the Clash 98 is definitely the more arm friendly racket.